TheRealPenguin12/kestrel/README.md

 - `print 0`
 - `print (4 * 6 + 8)`

-:lightbulb: When using print with expressions, use parentheses
+:bulb: When using print with expressions, use parentheses

 ### `input`